Error-331/code_tests/docs/bible/links.md

 Preparing Fish - July 25 (Having faith in Jesus opens the door to every impossibility the mind can imagine);

 Dull of Hearing - July 26 (It was for us that the Son of Man was delivered into the hands of men, so we could have everlasting life);

+Children are People Too - July 27 (Make yourself small in your own eyes; In the kingdom of God, the way down is the way up);